gwzz/gwzz.github.io/README.md

-# gwzz's blog
+# gwzz's blog 🚀✨

-Powered by Hugo, themed by stack
+Powered by Hugo, themed by stack 🎨

-Welcome to **gwzz's blog**!
+Welcome to **gwzz's blog**! 😊
-Here you'll find posts about technology, programming, random insights and more.
+Here you'll find posts about technology 💻, programming 🧑‍💻, random insights 💡 and more.

-Visit the blog here: [https://gwzz.github.io](https://gwzz.github.io)
+Visit the blog here: [https://gwzz.github.io](https://gwzz.github.io) 🌐
 Feel free to explore and leave your feedback!